Project Management Processes & Project Management Knowledge Areas

 4. Monitoring and Controlling

 In the monitoring and controlling phase, project management teams will compare and report the planned and the actual status of the project.
 During this phase, project managers will make adjustments to to keep the project on track.
+It is a continuous process which happens throughout the project life cycle.

 The closing phase comes after the completion of all the scope of work and project management processes.
 Closing process is a formal process includes the formal agreement of completion of the project between the parties.
+You close all procurement contracts and update the lessons learned during the closing process.

 Although project types and project management processes vary from industry to industry, above project management phases are traditional phases for almost all the projects.